Buying and Selling Property in Langebaan

 Property types and price ranges

 The Langebaan market offers a wide range of entry points.
-Sectional title apartments and townhouses in the town and at Club Mykonos start from around R1.2m and represent the most accessible entry into the market.
-Freestanding homes in established Langebaan residential areas range from approximately R1.8m to R4m depending on size, condition, and proximity to the lagoon.
-Langebaan Country Estate, the largest residential estate in the area, commands premiums for the security, golf course access, and estate lifestyle, with homes typically ranging from R2.5m to R7m.
+Sectional title apartments and townhouses in the town and at Club Mykonos start from around R1.2 million and represent the most accessible entry into the market.
+Freestanding homes in established Langebaan residential areas range from approximately R1.8 million to R4 million depending on size, condition, and proximity to the lagoon.
+Langebaan Country Estate, the largest residential estate in the area, commands premiums for the security, golf course access, and estate lifestyle, with homes typically ranging from R2.5 million to R7 million.

 What sellers need to know about the Langebaan market